ClaudioSMV/PhiPQAnalysis/analysis/root-files/README.txt

-AnalysisSM_Fe1.root				(1)	: Correction using SMorán's implementation of both, acceptance and correction AnalysisSM_Fe1_light.root			(1)	: Same as above but without all corrected bins saved in the file (lighter) AnalysisCSMV_Fe1.root				(1)	: Correction using Claudio's implementation of both, acceptance and correction
+AnalysisSM_Fe1.root				(1)	: Correction using SMorán's implementation of both, acceptance and correction AnalysisSM_Fe1_light.root			(1)	: Same as above but without all corrected bins saved in the file (lighter) AnalysisCSMV_Fe1.root				(1)	: Correction using Claudio's implementation of both, acceptance and correction AnalysisSM_Fe2.root				(1)	: Same as 1, but with Yb, W, vyec cuts AnalysisCSMV_Fe2.root				(1)	: Same as 1, but with Yb, W, vyec cuts